Faculty + Staff

 Farlow

-Mark Farlow is the Principal of Design with Hamilton Anderson Associates (HAA) in Detroit.
-HAA was the 2019-2020 AIA-MI Architecture Firm of the Year.
-From 1992-2014, he was the Principal with Victor Saroki & Associates (currently Saroki Architecture).
+Mark Farlow is the Principal of Design, Emeritus with Hamilton Anderson Associates (HAA) in Detroit; he retired from practice in 2024.
+HAA was the 2019 AIA-MI Architecture Firm of the Year.
+For over 22-years, he was Principal with Victor Saroki & Associates (currently Saroki Architecture).
 Victor Saroki & Associates was the 2007 AIA-MI Architecture Firm of the Year.

 Professor Farlow’s affiliations with LTU include: